Książki: History

 The village was annexed by Prussia in the First Partition of Poland in 1772.
 When in 1797 the Prussian government sold the estate, it was covering 35 włóka (1 włóka chełmińska = 17.955 ha), 20 morga (1 morga = about 1 ha), 91 pręt (1 pręt = 5.0292 m) of arable land, 3 włóka of meadows and a big peat bog.
-According to the record from 1797, the estate Małe Książki was obliged to: pay rent for the government cashier office in Brodnica, provide feed for cavalry, provide horses in case of the king’s visit in the country, send people for wolf hunting and building fortifications and churches, transport alcohol from the brewery in Kruszyn, maintain flows and drainage ditches from the Sitnowski Canal which were crossing the area of the estate.
+According to the record from 1797, the estate Małe Książki was obliged to: pay rent for the government cashier office in Brodnica, provide feed for cavalry, provide horses in case of the king's visit in the country, send people for wolf hunting and building fortifications and churches, transport alcohol from the brewery in Kruszyn, maintain flows and drainage ditches from the Sitnowski Canal which were crossing the area of the estate.
 The land was often changing its owners.
-In 1828 it was owned by widow Wierzbicka (her maiden name) from Trzcian.
+In 1828 it was owned by widow Wierzbicka (her maiden name) from Trzciano.
 In the same year 61 peasants were granted freehold (46 włóka); they were obliged to maintain the Sitnowski Canal.
+In October 1831, several Polish units of the November Uprising, including cavalry and infantry, stopped in the village on the way to their internment places in the Prussian Partition of Poland.
 3 plots were added to Małe Książki in 1873.
 They previously belonged to Niemieckie (German) Łopatki and were exchanged for 360.08 ha which was used for building the Toruń-Olsztyn railway.
 The estate changed its owner once again in 1877.
 One year later, Małe Książki was renamed as “Gut Hohenkirch”.
 Until 1872 the estate changed its owner twice.
 The name “Hohenkirch” was used till 1868.
 A church was being built from 24 July 1868 to 18 June 1869.
 In 1900 a 4-class school, and 2-class school were under construction.
 Baptists established in Książki a chapel in 1864.
 Following World War I, Poland regained independence and control of the village.

 During the German occupation of Poland (World War II), Książki was one of the sites of executions of Poles, carried out by the Germans in 1939 as part of the Intelligenzaktion.
 Local Poles were also among the victims of the large massacres in Łopatki, perpetrated by the German police, SS and Selbstschutz in 1939, also as part of the Intelligenzaktion.